holysoles/bot-wrangler-traefik-plugin/README.md

 Please read if you plan to deploy this plugin!

-- Ensure that the `robots.txt` template is available to Traefik at startup.
+- If providing a custom robots.txt template with `robotsTxtFilePath`, ensure that the `robots.txt` template is available to Traefik at startup.
 For Docker, this means passing the file in as a mount.
-For Kubernetes, mounting a the template in a ConfigMap is easiest.
+For Kubernetes, mounting the template in a ConfigMap is easiest.
 - The reverse proxy to the `botProxyUrl` is unbuffered.
 If you are passing this request to _another_ reverse proxy in front of a tarpit-style application, ensure proxy buffering is disabled.
 - The cache from ai-robots-txt is refreshed if expired during a request.
 While this is set (by default) to update every 24 hours, there will be a small response speed impact (<0.06s) on the request that causes the cache refresh.